What is Earth Day & How it Started?

 Others choice to recognize it on April 22nd.
 This day was designated when a U S senator in 1970 named Senator Gaylord Nelson who proposed a bill designating to have a national day to celebrate the earth.
 Since that time, Earth Day has been officially observed in April.

-Presently, Earth Day is observed in 175 countries, and coordinated by the nonprofit Earth Day Network.
+Presently, Earth Day is observed in 175 countries, and coordinated by the nonprofit.
 The passage of the Clean Air Act, the Clean Water Act, and the Endangered Species Act are considered to be products associated with the 1970 Earth Day.

 What Can You Do For Earth Day: